denisebock/osteoporotic-fractures/0_LiteratureReview/README.md

   - **Objective**: cost-saving classification approach using 43 predictive variables for 5-year hip fracture risk with equivalent diagnostic utility as the use of a robust optimum classification rule
   - **Methods**: generation of a cost-saving classification rule and conduction of a validation study
   - **Outcomes**: cost-saving classification rule is statistically non-inferior to the robust optimum classification rule
-  - **Relation to the Project**: hints for variable selection based on variable importance, theoretical background on variables and decision making
+  - **Relation to the Project**: hints for variable selection based on variable importance, theoretical background on clinically important variables and decision making

 - **Source 2**: [Osteoporosis in Women and Men]